-Mr. Yurko received his Bachelor's Degree in Music Education from Wilkes College and his Master's Degree in Performance/Composition from the Ithaca College School of Music.
+Mr. Yurko received his bachelor's degree in music education from Wilkes College and his master's degree in performance/composition from the Ithaca College School of Music.
 He has studied horn with Douglas Hill and John Covert, and while at Ithaca College studied conducting with Thomas Michalik and Frederick Fennell.
-He has also attended the College Band Directors National Association’s conducting workshops with Eugene Migliaro Corporon, H. Robert Reynolds, and Donald Hunsberger, and is a composition student of Karel Husa.
-From 1974 to 1981 Mr. Yurko was Director of Bands at Madison High School in Madison, New Jersey.
+He has also attended the College Band Directors National Association’s conducting workshops with Eugene Migliaro Corporon, H. Robert Reynolds, and Donald Hunsberger, and was a composition student of Karel Husa.
+From 1974 to 1981 Mr. Yurko was director of bands at Madison High School in Madison, New Jersey.

 Mr. Yurko is a member of the Music Educators National Conference, The World Association for Symphonic Bands and Ensembles, Who’s Who Among Teachers, The College Band Directors National Association, and the New Jersey Music Educators Association.
 In 1990 the National Band Association awarded Mr. Yurko and his Wind Ensemble at Cherry Hill High School East the Citation of Excellence Award.

 - Ankrovag Fanfare, from A Jack Stamp Suite (2017)

 - Concerto no. 2 for Bassoon and Wind Orchestra